bheisler/criterion.rs/book/src/user_guide/external_programs.md

     return fibonacci(n-1) + fibonacci(n-2)
 ```

-In order to benchmark this with Criterion-rs, we first need to write our own small benchmarking harness.
+In order to benchmark this with Criterion.rs, we first need to write our own small benchmarking harness.
 I'll start with the complete code for this and then go over it in more detail:

 ```python
 import time